Arkuradev/memespot/README.md

 > git clone https://github.com/yourusername/memespot.git
 > cd memespot

+> [!NOTE]
+> If you want to log in straight away you can use one of the users here or create a new account.

+### Demo Users

 ### Open in browser

 Just open the index.html file in your preferred browser, and you're good to go!